BLOG

 Expert Insight

 "As AI transforms the world of work, Irish employees and employers are navigating rapid change and new opportunities.
-The message from workers is urgent and clear: they want the tools, support and skills to adapt.
-Organisations that embrace AI and invest in inclusive training will be best placed to lead in productivity, innovation, and resilience."
+The message from workers is urgent: they want tools and support to adapt."

 Catherine Doyle